 We seek to transcribe the audio as accurately as possible.
 Please excuse any minor grammatical or misspellings.

 Grant: Hi everyone, welcome to today's show.
-I'm really excited to share the conversation with Rob, CEO of Qualio, the number one rated easiest to use quality management system and the founders of Brazen Bio.
+I'm really excited to share the conversation with Rob, CEO of Qualio, the number one rated easiest to use and the founders of Brazen Bio.

 Have you ever wondered why so many new biotech companies don't survive the first valley of death, which is the launch?
 In many cases, it's the lack of access to laboratory equipment and advisers.
 Today's guests Shawn Carbonell, MD, PhD, and Brent Witgen, PhD, cofounded Branzen Bio to help biotech founders through that first valley of death and achieve their mission to advance human health.